 Initial clearing and stripping works will be scheduled to avoid high rainfall erosivity periods, where practical, to minimise erosion.
-Where major land disturbing works need to occur in a high rainfall erosivity period, there will be an appropriate increase in the levels of control measures to compensate for the increased erosion risk.
+Where major land disturbing works need to occur in a high rainfall erosivity period, there will be an appropriate increase in the levels of control measures, such as having available rolled erosion control products, to compensate for the increased erosion risk.